piercemaloney/worktrees-setup/README.md

     return 1
   fi

+  # commit the currently staged changes BEFORE messing with the stack
+  if ! gs cc; then
+    echo "nb: 'gs cc' failed"
+    return 1
+  fi

   # only stack onto main if we *invoked* nb from one of these mains
   case "$start_branch" in
     main|main-desk-1|main-desk-2)